 On November 7, 2007 Fraternitas Academica Alumni Association was accepted into the renewed Union of Academic Fraternities’ Alumni Associations.

-As of first semester, 2017 there are 65 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.
+As of April 2021 there are 57 Fraternitas Academica pledges, active members, alumni and guarantors of the United Academic Fraternities’ Bylaws (Apvienoto Korporāciju komāns) living in Latvia, Australia, Canada and the United States of America.